Dear Your Teen:

 There are a few steps to take to stop this behavior.

-First, tell your daughter that she may not watch porn under any circumstances until she is an adult (define “adult” with the age you’re comfortable with).
-Explain the reason that it is unhealthy to be exposed to porn is that it is a graphic account of adult behavior not suitable for children, it provides misinformation about sexual relationships, and women are often treated very poorly in these interactions.
-This would also be a good time to discuss your values as a parent — for example, that sex is reserved for when you love someone.
+First, tell your daughter that she may not watch porn under any circumstances until she is an adult.
+(You can define “adult” with the age you’re comfortable with.)
+Explain why it’s unhealthy to watch porn.
+They will be viewing a graphic account of adult behavior not suitable for children.
+Porn provides misinformation about sexual relationships.
+And women are often treated very poorly in these interactions.
+This would also be a good time to discuss your values as a parent.

 Next tell your child you will be installing parental monitoring software on all devices in the home—cell phones, tablets, and computers.
 With this software you can block all porn sites and monitor the sites that your daughter goes on to make sure she is staying away from this material.
-(Google “parental control software” to get started.)
+(Start by googling “parental control software.”)

-You may also need to give a heads up to parents of your daughter’s friends that you’re carefully monitoring her online activity (you don’t have to go into specifics), and you want to know if they will be supervised on playdates outside of the house.
-Until she develops a track record of staying safe online, she should be carefully monitored outside of the home as well.
+You may also need to give a heads up to parents of your daughter’s friends that you’re carefully monitoring your daughter’s online activity.
+You don’t have to go into specifics.
+But you want to know whether they will be supervised on playdates outside of the house.
+Until she develops a track record of staying safe online, you should carefully monitor her outside of the home as well.

 Usually this method of “stimulus control” will be effective at extinguishing behavior.
 However, some children are particularly driven to engage in risky behaviors, possibly due to a mental health problem like a manic episode.
 If your daughter is particularly resistant and/or goal directed in obtaining porn to watch, then I recommend contacting a mental health professional for a diagnostic evaluation.
 It’s possible that she would benefit from treatment to reduce this strong urge.